Homes for 72 People Who Need Them

 Named in honor of the late Lloyd Pendleton, Pendleton Place is the first large permanent supportive housing complex for Kitsap County adults who are chronically homeless with severe mental illness, addictions and long-lasting health conditions.
 The $22 million project is the result of six years of work and an extraordinary community partnership.

 Lloyd, a nationally known advocate for ending homelessness, met with Kitsap area organizations and community members in 2016 to plant the seed that has grown into Pendleton Place.
 Research has shown that permanent supported housing provides stability and increased opportunities for recipients to engage in treatment, healthcare and employment services.
 It’s life changing to have a key, a front door and a community of support.

 Thank You to the League of Women Voters!

-Welcome Baskets filled with kitchen and bath needs are being created by the League of Women Voters of Kitsap County to greet and gift new residents when Pendleton Place opens March 2022.
-From utensils to towels, you can help by donating funds to this wonderful project!
+Welcome Baskets filled with kitchen and bath needs were provided for each resident by the League of Women Voters of Kitsap County.
+From utensils to towels, community donations made new residents feel at home.

 Prefer to donate by check?
-Please make your check payable to Kitsap Mental Health Services, noting “Pendleton Place Welcome Baskets” in the memo line, and mail to:
+Please make your check payable to Kitsap Mental Health Services, noting “Pendleton Place” in the memo line, and mail to:

 Kitsap Mental Health Services